How To Calculate p-Value in Excel

 Things to Know About the p-Value

-Here are some useful tips regarding p-value calculations in Excel.
+Here are some valuable tips regarding “p-value” calculations in Excel.

-- Choosing two-tailed testing can be the better choice, depending on your hypothesis.
-In the example above, one-tailed testing means we explore whether the test subjects lost weight after dieting, and that is exactly what we needed to find out.
-But a two-tailed test would also examine whether they gained statistically significant amounts of weight.
+- Depending on your hypothesis, “two-tailed testing” can be the better choice.
+In the example above, “one-tailed testing” means we explore whether the test subjects lost weight after dieting, which is what we needed to find out precisely.
+But a “two-tailed” test would also examine whether they gained significant weight.

-- The p-value can’t identify variables.
-In other words, if it identifies a correlation, it can’t identify the causes behind it.
+- The “p-value” can’t identify variables.
+In other words, if it finds a correlation, it can’t recognize the causes behind it.

-Every statistician worth his or her salt has to know the ins and outs of null hypothesis testing and what the p-value means.
-This knowledge will also come in handy to researchers in many other fields.
+Every statistician must know the ins and outs of null hypothesis testing and what “p-value” means.
+This knowledge also comes in handy to researchers in many other fields.